Vanity Teen: Vanity Teen China

 In early 2021, Vanity Teen announced the launch of a new magazine oriented to the Chinese market called "Vanity Teen China, young attitude" featuring some of the newest emerging talents from the fashion and media industry in China, such as X Nine's Wu Jiacheng, Aarif Lee and Lelush.

+Vanity Teen China operates in Beijing as a separate editorial entity from the main Vanity Teen publication, while maintaining an editorial direction broadly aligned with the magazine’s wider focus on fashion, youth culture, emerging talent and contemporary creativity.
+The China edition develops its own content and editorial activities in relation to the Chinese and Asian creative landscape while remaining connected to the broader Vanity Teen identity.